ouspg/CompSec/README.md

 ## Virtual machines

 Each lab utilizes one of the virtual machines below.
-These machines can be found from the University drive.

 Following virtual machines will be used:

 * Kali Linux - for shellcoding, fuzzing and web security lab